tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/删除存储桶_intl_en.md

 ### Using COS console

-You can delete a bucket in the COS console.
+Delete a bucket in the COS console.
 For more information, see [Deleting a Bucket](https://intl.cloud.tencent.com/document/product/436/30361) in Console Guide.

 ### Using tools

-You can use tools such as COSBrowser and COSCMD to delete a bucket.
+Use tools such as COSBrowser and COSCMD to delete a bucket.
 For more information, see [Tool Overview](https://intl.cloud.tencent.com/document/product/436/6242).

 ### Using REST APIs

-You can use the RESTful API to initiate a bucket deleting request.
+Use the RESTful API to initiate a bucket deleting request.
 For more information, see [DELETE Bucket](https://intl.cloud.tencent.com/document/product/436/7732) in API documentation.

 ### Using SDKs

-You can directly call the bucket deleting method in the SDK.
+Directly call the bucket deleting method in the SDK.
 For more information, see the SDK documentation for the corresponding programming language below:

 - [SDK for Android](https://intl.cloud.tencent.com/document/product/436/31463)
 - [SDK for C](https://intl.cloud.tencent.com/document/product/436/31464)